My name is Tom Hannon, and here is my story. As a kid I played baseball and stickball all year, except for July. My

 I would love to tell you, “I heard the voice.”
 Maybe I just missed my Dad, who passed away in December of 2004.
 But I recall telling my now ex Wife, I am going to build a Wiffle Ball Field.
 I was hoping to reconnect with my Dad.

-I could not believe that so many people had built backyard wiffle ball fields, and not only have they built fields but these were down right stadiums with scoreboards, lights, major league park replicas, and they were doing amazing things with them.
+As I started to research fields, I could not believe that many people had built backyard Wiffle ball fields.
+Not only have they made fields, but these were downright stadiums with scoreboards, lights, major league park replicas, and they were doing amazing things with them.
 Including raising millions of dollars for charity.
-I felt an entire new world had opened up to me.
+I felt an entirely new world had opened up to me.

 “You can be a kid as long as you want to when you play baseball” – Cal Ripken Jr.